Advances and challenges in single-molecule electron transport: Case studies of quantitative comparison

 \textcite{Cui2001} were the first to contact and measure a single 1,8-octanedithiol (ADT8) molecule.
 They used a conducting-tip AFM, where the molecule of interest was inserted at very low concentration into a dense self-assembled monolayer (SAM) of the mono-thiol equivalent.
 Upon exposure of this molecule-covered Au(111) surface to a solution of gold nano-particles the dithiol molecules made a $-$SAu chemical bond with the nano-particles, and these were probed by the conducting AFM tip.
 They reported a conductance of $1.43\cdot 10^{-5}$\go~at 0.1~V bias in toluene solution.
 Later work from the same group for decanedithiol (ADT10) and dodecanedithiol (ADT12) showed that the conductance of the molecular junctions decreases exponentially with the length of the molecule, and they found a decay constant $\beta$ of $0.58\pm0.06$ per CH$_2$ group.
 This value is about a factor of two smaller than found by most groups, which is possibly related to the effect of the dense SAM on the work function.

-The additional series resistance at the tip-cluster contact in the work by Cui \ea may explain the discrepancy with the work by Nongjian Tao's group \cite{Xu2003,Xu2003b} that followed shortly after.
+This may also explain the discrepancy with the work by Nongjian Tao's group \cite{Xu2003,Xu2003b} that followed shortly after.
 They used their STM-BJ method to probe hexanedithiol (ADT6), ADT8 and ADT10 in solution.
 The conductances for the same wire lengths obtained in these works are more than an order of magnitude higher, and also the decay constant $\beta=1.04\pm0.05$ per CH$_2$ group is twice larger, but agrees well with values known from earlier work on self-assembled mono-layers.

 On the other hand, the results by Cui \ea received support from \textcite{Haiss2004}, who used the $I(t)$ and $I(s)$ measurement techniques for probing a similar set of molecules ADT6, ADT8 and nonanedithiol (ADT9).
-They found conductance values and a decay factor close to those of \textcite{Cui2001,Cui2002}, while these results should not suffer from the contact resistance problem mentioned above.
+They found conductance values and a decay factor close to those of \textcite{Cui2001,Cui2002}.
 The large discrepancy with the work from Tao's group was investigated by Haiss \ea by repeating experiments under similar conditions.
 Larger conductance jumps were indeed identified, and tentatively attributed to parallel conduction by gold atom chains.
 In our view, this is unlikely, since Au atomic chains are not stable under ambient conditions.
 We will return to this discrepancy below.
 In fact, there is another remarkable distinction between these experiments: where \textcite{Xu2003} find a distinctly non-linear dependence of the conductance on the applied bias voltage, in \cite{Haiss2004} the conductance scales linearly with bias up to 1~V. This is perhaps the most conspicuous indication that the two experiments are probing different objects.